 Rated as one the best colleges in Michigan, Ferris State is distinguished by its strong heritage of opportunity and career-oriented approach to education where theory meets practice, along with unique degrees that are not available at other top universities in Michigan, the region or nation.
 More than 180 college degree programs, ranging from associate to doctoral degrees, are offered through eight degree-granting Michigan colleges: Arts and Sciences, Business, Education and Human Services, Engineering Technology, Health Professions, Kendall College of Art and Design, Michigan College of Optometry, and Pharmacy.

-The majority of Ferris State's college degree offerings are tailored with a specific occupation in mind and align directly with many occupations that are expected to experience growth across the country through 2016.
+The majority of Ferris State's college degree offerings are tailored with a specific occupation in mind and align directly with many occupations that are expected to experience growth across the country.
 Ranked among the top colleges and universities in Michigan, Ferris State has at least 140 college degrees that align directly with in-demand occupations in the categories of business, finance and management; administrative and clerical; computer science and engineering; social service; education and training; health care practitioners; health care technology and support; protective service; and construction, production and repair.

 Ferris has the fewest number of large classes among the top public universities in Michigan, with only 1 percent of college classes having more than 50 students.
 This allows for more direct contact with faculty, more hands-on learning and experimentation and greater student engagement.
 More than 50 percent of the college classes at Ferris State have fewer than 20 students, and the student-to-faculty ratio is 16-to-1.
 Full-time tenure-track faculty with experience in their respective fields teach the majority of college classes, providing real-world relevancy to the learning environment.
 Advisory boards also contribute to ensuring current and relevant curriculum is taught which produces Michigan college graduates with hands-on skills that allow them to be productive employees from the first day of employment.